9ins/TCPProxy/README.md

 ## How to issue
 ---
-If you have any problem when you were using, or encountered to be met something to improve on TCPProxy, Please let us know using Issue board.
+If you have any problem when you were using, or encountered to be met something to improve on TCPProxy, Please let us know using Issue tab.
-Also If you wanna join to contribute TCPProxy, you just write and send your profile email <chaos930@gmail.com> which title is as "Contribution application", So then we will reply result of qualification of contribution to Issue board.
+Also If you want to join contributing TCPProxy, you just write and send your profile on Issue tab which title is as "Contribution application", So then we will reply result of qualification of contribution through Issue board.